Diversity in the Air Force

-We have a number of initiatives designed to increase gender diversity across all segments of the workforce, including education and personal development opportunities especially for women.
+We have a number of initiatives designed to increase gender diversity across all segments of the workforce.

 From January 2015, women have been able to serve in all positions in Air Force, including Airfield Defence Guards and Ground Defence Officer roles, which were previously not open to women.

-As of February 2017, Indigenous Australians represent 1.2% of Air Force personnel.
+As of February 2019, Aboriginal and Torres Strait Islanders represent 1.8% of Air Force personnel.

 Our Place, Our Skies is the Air Force strategy that defines appropriate pathways for Aboriginal and Torres Strait Islander participation.
-The strategy respects the importance of indigenous connections to people and place, history and culture, spirit and belonging.
+The strategy respects the importance of Aboriginal and Torres Strait Islander connections to people and place, history and culture, spirit and belonging.

 Ethnic participation and country of birth

-Reflecting our multicultural Australian society, Air Force is represented by 13 major ethnic regions including 'Australian'.
-Five per cent of our workforce is bilingual.
+Reflecting our multicultural Australian society, Air Force is represented by 13 major ethnic regions including 'Australian'; 6.8% of our workforce is bilingual.
 We are proud to have a diverse workforce and continue to develop strategies to increase ethnic diversity.

 Air Force members identify with 45 recognised religions.
 Members are served by the Air Force Chaplain Branch which comprises chaplains from ten denominations.

 The Air Force uniform is one of the traditions of Air Force service, creating a sense of belonging and pride for Air Force members.
 Air Force uniform options include turbans for members of the Sikh faith and Hijabs for members of the Muslim faith.
 Individual options for Physical Training (PT) attire to adhere to religious requirements are also supported.